Azure-Samples/video-analyzer-iot-edge-csharp/src/edge/modules/grpcExtension/readme.md

 ```
 IEnumerable<Inference> ProcessImages(List<Image> images)
 ```
-Once you've added the new class, you'll have to update the LivePipelineExtensionService so it instantiates your class and invokes the **ProcessImages** method on it to run your processing logic.
+Once you've added the new class, you'll have to update the PipelineExtensionService so it instantiates your class and invokes the **ProcessImages** method on it to run your processing logic.

 ### Building, publishing and running the Docker container